 These are broadest of generalizations but at least it is a frame of reference for beginners.
-This is especially true if the wine is under $12.00 a bottle retail.
-Semillon, for example, is totally different if you are talking about an expensive French Sauternes.
+This advice holds true especially if the wine is under $12.00 a bottle retail.
+Semillon, for example, is totally different if you are talking about an expensive French Sauternes, a rather sweet white wine.
 This is only a sketch to start building your wine knowledge.

 Whites Lighter to Heavier